 (1) The agency's discovery of, and response to, violations should be timely.
 Delays in investigation or processing of enforcement investigative reports can adversely affect the effectiveness of the agency's compliance and enforcement program in several ways.
 Delays may let an unsafe condition continue if prompt corrective action is not taken.
 Delays also may de-emphasize the seriousness of a given violation and lessen the deterrent value of any enforcement action taken.
 The deterrent quality of enforcement action, and effective linking of the enforcement sanction to objective change in compliance behavior, can be best realized if the FAA investigates diligently and promptly and administers the appropriate sanction within a reasonable time period.
-If the allegations of violation are not sustained, any unwarranted delay in processing the case may impose an unjustified hardship.
-The time needed for investigation and processing will vary depending on the complexity of each case.
+If the allegations of violation are not sustained, any unwarranted delay in processing will vary depending on the complexity of each case.
 Certain cases, because of their effect on safety, including the need for emergency action, will sometimes demand immediate involvement of the entire investigative and legal team to effect timely agency action, sometimes in only a matter of hours or a few days.